richardgill/issue-template-check/docs/getting-started/workflow.md

 ### Initialize Xata, and create a branch

 In the same Xata database that we installed the integrations to, create a new database branch using either the UI or the CLI.
-Although the name of the branch does not need to match the git branch we made earlier, it's typically good practice, so we'll use the CLI to make a `my_feature` branch.
+Although the name of the branch does not need to match the Git branch we made earlier, it's typically good practice, so we'll use the CLI to make a `my_feature` branch.
 Xata will assume you are branching from your `main` database branch unless told otherwise.

 ```bash
 ## If you haven't done so yet, you'll need to do a one-time initialization to let Xata know which database to use